Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

      .then((result) => console.log(result));
    ```

-3. You can also test simple GraphQL queries directly in browser's console.
+3. You can also test simple GraphQL queries locally in the browser's console.
 For instance:
+   - Open the site https://flyby-router-demo.herokuapp.com/ to be compliant with their Content Security Policy directives.
+   - Open Dev Tools (by pressing F12 in Chrome) and enter the following code into the console.
    ```javascript
    fetch("https://flyby-router-demo.herokuapp.com/", {
      method: "POST",